gambia-college/IT-Deparment-Handbook/02-teams.md

 ### Applications Administration & QA

-This sub team is responsible for the college Internet and Intra-net applications.
-They also act as QA for all the application before they are ship.
+This sub team is responsible for the college Internet and Intranet applications.
+They also act as QA for all the applications before they are shipped.
 They make sure to test and break things so we know what needs fixing before release. **Ebrima S. York** is the team head and works with the following staff:

 1. All IT staff (Everyone should be able to administer all college applications including the portal and should be in the position to assist staff and students)